jazzband/django-analytical/docs/services/google_analytics_js.rst

 Installation
 ============

-To start using the Google Analytics (legacy) integration, you must have installed the django-analytical package and have added the ``analytical`` application to :const:`INSTALLED_APPS` in your project :file:`settings.py` file.
+To start using the Google Analytics integration, you must have installed the django-analytical package and have added the ``analytical`` application to :const:`INSTALLED_APPS` in your project :file:`settings.py` file.
 See :doc:`../install` for details.